 3. Spoon the mixture into the squash halves and return them to the baking tray.
 Put any remaining filling in a small baking dish.
 Bake for 30–35 minutes until the top of the squash is beginning to brown and the vegetables are soft.

 4. Meanwhile, cook the pasta in plenty of boiling water, according to the packet instructions.
 Drain the pasta and put it in a large bowl, then mix in the remaining salt and oil.
-Add the extra cooked filling into the pasta and mix well.
-Serve hot with the stuffed squash and avocado salad.
+Add the extra cooked filling to the pasta and mix well.
+Serve hot with the stuffed squash and avocado salad

-Pasta with Baked Squash, Avocado & Veg
+9-12 Months - Pasta with Baked Squash, Avocado & Veg

 Put 1 tablespoon of the squash flesh, 2 fennel pieces, 1 tablespoon of the leek and 1 tablespoon water in a ramekin and bake as above for 30 minutes until the vegetables are completely soft.
 Transfer to a blender and add 2 tablespoons of chopped, cooked pasta (without the salt and oil), 2 tablespoons of avocado and 3 tablespoons of water.
 Pulse for 15 seconds, adding extra water 1 teaspoon at a time, until the mixture forms a lumpy purée.
 Serve warm.